weberlu88/2019-Fall-MIS-IoT-Project/Readme.md

 ## Items Used

-Here's the items you need, if you want to take a try on this project.
+Here're the items you need, if you want to take a try on this project.

 * Raspbian Pi 3 x1
 * SG90 Servomotor x1